-Distribution: In scattered localities in Washington, however locally common and abundant in lower Yakima River; British Columbia south to California, widespread in eastern North America.
+Distribution: Occurring chiefly east of the Cascades crest along major rivers in Washington, however particularly common and rather invasives in lower Yakima River; British Columbia to California, widespread in eastern North America.

 Conservation Status: Not of concern

 Submersed to partially floating perennial with freely-rooting, weak stems.